-The PCC has also implemented a staffing structure within the OPCC to ensure it has the necessary capability and capacity to support the deliver of statutory functions, such as commissioning services for victims and witnesses.
-They have brought victim support services in-house.
-The 'Signpost Hub'' is the overarching name for all the PCC's services in providing support for victims of crime.
+The PCC has implemented a staffing structure within the OPCC to ensure it has the necessary capability and capacity to support delivery of his statutory functions, such as commissioning services for victims and witnesses.
+Victim Support services, brought in house under the previous PCC, provide support for victims of crime.

 The PCC reviews the workload and performance of his office via the internal OPCC Strategic Delivery Plan, which allows him to identify workload priorities and staffing capacity needs in accordance with the delivery of his strategic priorities.
-The PCC during this financial year moved away from sharing the Force CFO and has employed a part-time dedicated CFO for the OPCC.
+The PCC employs a part-time dedicated Chief Finance Officer for the OPCC.